top of page

 How might we counter the perspective that these types of festivals are viewed as a "marketing gimmick?"

-How might we differentice ourselves from similar festivals?
+How might we differentiate ourselves from similar festivals?

 Our Distinct Strategy